An international student questions his access to a University of Oregon education in a perilous political climate.

 One of those students the university is trying to keep is Almuaishi.

-When the 23-year-old found out that he received a scholarship to study in the United States, he was ecstatic.
-Almuaishi believed that the U.S. held valuable opportunities he simply couldn’t find at home.
-He now studies English with hopes of becoming a teacher one day.
+When Almuaishi found out that he received a scholarship to study in the United States, he faced a difficult choice of whether to stay home or move to the United States.
+After weighing the pros and cons, Almuaishi ultimately decided that the U.S. held valuable opportunities he simply couldn’t find at home.
+He said he’s been happy with the opportunity to meet people from different nationalities.

 He said living in the U.S. hasn’t exactly been easy for him.
 He struggles under the weight of how ISIS and other terrorist groups have altered his life as a Muslim.
 One way he copse is by creating funny videos about the negative stereotypes he faces as an Arab man in the U.S.